Camping in a special place: Waterton Lakes National Park © Parks Canada / Matt Semel

 Mule deer and black bears commonly wander through the campground so our Bare Campsite Program is an important part of the management of the area.
 Our native vegetation is easily damaged.
 To maintain the trees and undergrowth please avoid disturbing the area outside your designated campsite and place your tent on the gravel pad.
 Efforts to plant native vegetation are restoring some damaged areas.

 Tipi camping at Crandell Mountain Campground © Parks Canada

-Available late June to September 1 (weather dependent).
+Available July 1 to August 25 (weather dependent).

 Campers need to bring sleeping bags, pillows, extra sleeping mats if needed, food and cooking equipment, grooming items and whatever other items you need to enjoy overnighting in a tipi in a national park.

 A non-refundable reservation fee of $11.70 is applied to each reservation.
 A camping fee of $55.00 per night per tipi will be charged.
 Both reservation fees and camping fees are due when a reservation is made.